 If you are putting your money aside or investing without a purpose, that can make you feel directionless and stressed.
 So, make a solid framework about what you might do with the money.
 This can include long and short-term financial goals.

-Long-term goals could be doing a new course, buying a house, etc. While buying new furniture or going on a vacation are short short-term goals.
+Long-term goals could be doing a new course, buying a house, etc. Buying new furniture or going on a vacation are short-term goals.
 Determining and meeting your financial goal is a healthy habit to learn.

 - Pay Off Debts